-7 Conclusion
+6 Conclusion

 We have shown that the trigram-based real-word spelling-correction method of Mays, Damerau, and Mercer is superior in performance to the WordNet-based method of Hirst and Budanitsky, even on content words ("malapropisms") - especially when supplied with a realistically large trigram model.
-In future work (Wilcox-O'Hearn, 2006), we will compare the MDM method with confusion set-based methods such as that of Golding and Roth (1999) (see section 1 above) that limit their error-correction to a predefined set of frequent confounds.

 Our attempts to improve the method with smaller windows and with multiple corrections per sentence were not successful.
-Rather, we found that there is little need for multiple corrections; indeed, the constraint of allowing at most one correction per sentence is useful in preventing too many false positives.
+Rather, we found that there is little need for multiple corrections; indeed, the constraint of allowing at most one correction per sentence is useful in preventing false positives.